-STEP 6 - The Control rod (See Figures 15 through 18) is the next component to be cleaned.
-Only use a Scotch Brite pad for removing any iron or degris on this metal alloy control rod.
-STEP 7 - The final component to be cleaned is the outer AutoPump casing.
+The final component to be cleaned is the outer AutoPump casing.
+Please note you may either have a stainless steel or FRP fiberglass pump casing.
 The fastest and most effective way to clean out the inside surface of the pump casing is to use a three-stone honing tool.
 The technique is to move the hone in-and-out a half dozen times or so through each end of the casing.
 The time for the casing cleaning should take no longer than 5 minutes.